wolfm89/train-price-monitor/README.md

 To get a local copy of the project up and running, follow these steps:

 1. Clone the repository: `git clone https://github.com/wolfm89/train-price-monitor.git`
+2. `cd frontend`
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Start the development server: `npm start`
+4. Start the development server: `npm start`

+This will start the frontend (but not the backend!).

 ## Usage